GavinCopley/Palomar-MediPulse-Backend/README.md

 # README

+## Overview

+The backend of MediPulse serves as the analytical engine that powers the intelligence behind the frontend dashboard.
+Built primarily with Python, it is responsible for fetching, cleaning, and analyzing YouTube performance data using the YouTube Data API.
+Through structured endpoints and modular scripts, the backend transforms raw JSON analytics into digestible insights, supporting features like audience behavior modeling, posting time optimization, and content performance prediction.

+By leveraging virtual environments and requirements-managed installations, the backend ensures a clean, reproducible setup for developers.
+Machine learning models integrated into the backend analyze patterns in video titles, engagement metrics, and publication timing to assign each video a performance score.
+This enables the marketing team at Palomar Health to make data-informed content decisions that drive outreach and community engagement.
+Combined with a scalable architecture and API-ready design, the backend enables smooth collaboration between AI systems, frontend visualizations, and external data services.

+## Intro

 > This is a project to support AP Computer Science Principles (CSP) as well as a UC articulated Data Structures course.
 It was crafted iteratively starting in 2020 to the present time.
 The primary purposes are ...

 - Used as starter code for student projects for `AP CSP 1 and 2` and `Data Structures 1` curriculum.